Transverse Magnetic ENZ Resonators: Robustness and Optimal Shape Design: Analysis without dispersion

 \subsection{The higher order terms}

 In this section we explain how the remaining terms in the expansions for $u_\delta$ and $\lambda_\delta$ can be found by an inductive procedure.
 As noted earlier, it is possible to prove Theorem~\ref{t.main1} by majorizing the resulting series.
-However our proof -- presented in Section \ref{subsec:analyticity} -- is different and more conceptual, using the implicit function theorem.
+However our proof -- presented in Section \ref{subsec:analyticity} -- uses a different approach, based on the implicit function theorem.
 Therefore the material in this section will not be used in the rest of the paper; a reader who is mainly interested in the proof of Theorem \ref{t.main1} can skip directly to Section \ref{subsec:analyticity}.

 Our procedure is inductive: given

 satisfying certain properties, we shall explain how to find $\ringphi_{n+1}$, $\lambda_{n+1}$, $\ringpsi_{n+1}$, and $e_{n+1}$ with the analogous properties at level $n+1$.
 The base case of the induction will be $j=1$, which was addressed in the previous subsection.
 Throughout this discussion, we understand that $\phi_j$ and $\psi_j$ are determined by $\ringphi_j$, $\lambda_j$, $\ringpsi_j$, and $e_j$ via